RouninMedia/Da3SH/README.md

 Whenever core code is nested inside other core code like this - where each uses a syntax radically distinct from the other - the end result may be a large, awkward and unwieldy mixed-mudball of code, in which concerns like *HTML-based structure*, *CSS-based presentation* and *JS-based behaviour* may be difficult to isolate and deal with separately without a suite of task-runners, compilers, transpilers operating at build-time (and sometimes even at runtime).

+## What makes Da3SH different?
+In contrast, since it's based on JSON and regards all code as data, Da3SH offers a technology-agnostic alternative to code-within-code.

-In contrast and at all times, Da3SH maintains a separation between *HTML-based structure*, *CSS-based presentation* and *JS-based behaviour*.
+Da3SH maintains, at all times, a separation between *HTML-based structure*, *CSS-based presentation* and *JS-based behaviour*.

 A rich component in Da3SH includes separated "folders" - one for each of these categories - as well as a folder for *SVG-based vector graphics* and another for *JSON-based Data*.
 Da3SH also allows for named custom subfolders in any of these categories.

 ## Improving on Component-based architecture

-The new paradigm of component-based web architecture which evolved in the 2010s has defined its place amongst the schools of web-architecture.

-But 2010s-style component-based web architecture evolved with a lot of needless baggage, not least code-nesting.

-The disadvantages of code-nesting approaches include:
+The disadvantages of 2010s web-development approaches include:

  - complex toolchain / boilerplate / build setups may be required to even create an environment which make code-nested files possible
  - code-nesting brings everything together, breaking the classic separation of concerns (*structure*, *presentation*, *behaviour*)
  - maintaining something like CSS in JS can quickly become a much larger headache than maintaining a standard CSS stylesheet

-The advantages of code-nesting include:
+*But*, the advantages of component-based-architecture include:

  - keeping all HTML, JS and CSS code together in a single file (ie. *component-based* separation of concerns) enables portable, re-usable, extensible rich components
  - within components, it's easier to keep track of which classes and data-attributes need to be kept and which may be altered or removed